 - PDU Session Modification Indication: Needed to switch a PDU Session from one termination point at the New RAN to a different termination point.

-(FFS)
+NOTE: It should be discussed during normative phase whether the minimum granularity of resources that can be transferred to a secondary node during a PDU Session Modification Indication is a PDU Session or a flow.